stevebob/gridbugs/src/posts/encoding-rules-for-turn-based-games.md

 only be passed through if they are open", and "If a burning character walks into a pool of water, it stops burning".
-The expressiveness of a game engine's rule-encoding is important, as it dictates the limitations of mechanics that can be present in games.
+The expressiveness of a game engine's rule-encoding is important, as it dictates the limitations of mechanics that can be implemented in games.
 Nobody wants to discover late in development that their engine can't be used to efficiently implement a certain feature.

 This post will describe the framework I used to encode rules in two games I